gsmainclusivetechlab/mmapi-android-sdk/README.md

                         "Place your consumerSecret",
                         "Place your AuthenticaticationType",
                         "Place your callback URL",
-                        "Place your X API ",
+                        "Place your X API Key",
                         Environment.SANDBOX);